Textual semantics and machine learning methods for data product pricing: Results

-In this study, we collect data from Amazon, excluding data products with free prices, and primarily focuses on subscription-based data products.
-AWS Data Exchange is a comprehensive marketplace for third-party datasets.
-It provides a secure and compliant environment, seamlessly integrates with AWS and third-party tools and services, and supports unified billing and subscription management.
-The features of the dataset include product name, product detail, product description, provider name, volume, history, data sample, support email, support URL, and refund policy, as summarized in Table \ref{table:feature description}.
+In this study, we collect data from Amazon Data Exchange, which is a comprehensive marketplace for third-party datasets.
+It provides a secure and compliant environment, seamlessly integrates with Amazon Web Services and third-party tools and services, and supports unified billing and subscription management.
+We exclude data products with free prices, and primarily focuses on subscription-based data products.
+As a result, the sample consists of 2,073 data products.